 Cook the ravioli

-- Once the water is boiling turn down the heat to medium and start adding the ravioli.
-Make sure you do not overfill the pot.
+- Once boiling, reduce the heat to medium and start adding the ravioli.
+Be careful not to overcrowd the pot.

 Notes